This summer, CACR and Wonderlab hosted the "Codemakers and Codebreakers" cybersecurity virtual workshop June 21-25.

 In addition, the camp staff have a lot of experience with using Zoom for 2 years prior to the COVID-19 crisis as it is the video conferencing software that we use for our regular meetings.

-No. Your child only needs to download the 5.0 version of the Zoom client and connect to the meeting ID that will be sent to you in an email that will be sent to registrants.
+No. Your child only needs to download the latest Zoom client and connect to the meeting ID that will be sent to you in an email that will be sent to registrants.

 Although the camp can be attended just through the use of the Zoom client, which can function across many platforms, we strongly recommend that you use a recent desktop or laptop computer built within the last 5 years running the latest version of Google Chrome or Mozilla Firefox.